salilab/saliweb/doc/configfile.rst

     servers but increases the apparent time a job takes to run.
 Archived and expired jobs are also checked for periodically, but this interval is fixed at 10% of the shorter of the archive and expiry times.

-service_name
-    The name of the service.
-This is used in emails to the owners of jobs and the server admin, and by the build system.

-urltop
-    The URL under which the service's web pages live.
-This is used to construct URLs containing job results, for example.

 database
 ========